Maintaining a home

 Three easy ways to create a home office in an office-less home

-If 2020 taught us anything, it’s that working from home requires more than reliable internet and a kitchen table.
+If the last couple of years taught us anything, it’s that working from home requires more than a kitchen table and a reliable internet connection.
 Distractions — whether dogs barking, kids playing or phones ringing — are constant, and procrastination tempts all of us (does that messy pantry need tidying right this minute?).

 You may retreat to your bedroom for that all-important Zoom call, but piles of unwashed clothes and an unmade bed don’t deliver the air of professionalism you’re hoping for.
 And your back aches from sitting on your mattress — or a hard kitchen stool, or the floor — for hours on end.

-If working from home is going to be with us for a while, it may be time to consider a dedicated home office, rather than a makeshift one.
-You’ll not only feel physically better, but should also be more productive, and strike a better work-life balance.
+If remote working sticks around (which seems likely, even post-pandemic), it might be time to consider a dedicated home office, rather than a makeshift one.
+Doing so will probably make you feel better physically, as well as more productive!
 When you’re in the “office” — whether it’s a reclaimed nook or a backyard suite — it’s business time; when you leave, it’s family time.

 Revamp unused spaces